babafemisorinolu/babafemisorinolu.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
-description: Materials for courses you taught.
-Replace this text with your description.
+description: Materials for courses I have taught.
 nav: true
 nav_order: 3
 ---

-## Teaching

 I have had the privilege of teaching a range of undergraduate courses across core and advanced areas of computer science.
 My teaching emphasizes active learning, project-based exploration, and the development of strong problem-solving and software design skills.